tomcarter23/adversarial_attack/README.md

 The standard attack tests test the success rate of the standard FGSM attack on the set of `sample_images` for the default models `resnet50`,  `resnet101` and `resnet152`.
 We observe a success rate of `96.30%` across all 27 tests.

 The targeted attack tests test the success rate of the targeted FGSM attack on the set of `sample_images` for the default models `resnet50`,  `resnet101` and `resnet152`.
 For each image and model the target attack using the target category of the other remaining 8 categories that are represented in the `sample_images` directory.
 We observe a success rate of `89.63%` across all 270 tests.

+Failures for each type of tests typically occur when the models original prediction does not match the true category of the image.
+When this occurs performing an attack is pointless and the attack fails.